 At the frugal base end of the lineups, the Sonata's EPA ratings are now a slight step ahead, at 25 mpg city, 37 highway.
 And there are hybrid models (both of the same generation, as the Sonata Hybrid is based on the previous model); they're rated at 36 mpg city, 40 highway.
 Otherwise the new 2015 Sonata Eco rolls out a special powertrain that can't be found anywhere in the Optima lineup: a 1.6-liter turbocharged four with a seven-speed dual-clutch automated manual gearbox; together it's good for 28/38 mpg.The Kia Optima has an all-independent suspension with a very taut, borderline firm, ride quality.
 Hyundai has improved the ride quality of the Sonata notably, and it's the pick of the two for that—and for general cabin quiet—although Kia added an acoustic windshield last year, and we still like the tuning of the Optima's power steering a bit better, as it has more natural heft off center and better weighting for quick maneuvers overall.

-Interior and trunk space is quite similar, too, with lots of front-seat leg room and head room, with above-average knee room in the back seat and head room that's fine for all but six-foot adults and those any taller.
-Both the Optima and Sonata could use more comfortable seats with longer bottom cushions, especially on base models; heated seats are an option on either, as is leather trim.
+Interior and trunk space remains quite similar between these two models, whether you go by the dimensions or by practical usability.
+There's lots of front-seat leg room and head room, with above-average knee room in the back seat and head room that's fine for all but six-foot adults and those any taller.
+The Sonata's seats feel modestly improved, and that's a plus; heated seats are an option on either, as is leather trim.
 Trunk space and small-item storage are quite good.

 |Fuel Economy - Combined City and Highway|